protocol/w3dt-sudo/projects/filjs-audit/README.md

   * We need to invest in keep this updated, perhaps automatic releases and switch to OpenRPC codegen.
   * File import API poses usability challenges and is unclear to users.
   * Building out a suite of clear and practical example applications would be an excellent investment.
+  * Optional parameters are not identified, causing problems for typed language clients.

 **[Filecoin.js](https://github.com/filecoin-shipyard/filecoin.js)** is a grant-funded attempt at a higher-level, wallet-focused API aiming toward users familiar with Ethers.js.
 It is very early-stage and has been put on hold due to lack of adoption, interest and practical hurdles regarding the wallet & API interaction.
   * This project should not be used as it is and we need to make this clear in documentation.